Glossary of Terminology

 Health Insurance Portability and Accountability Act (HIPAA) = Legislation that provides data privacy and security provisions for safeguarding medical information.

-International Classification of Diseases (ICD-10) = A system used by physicians and other healthcare providers to classify and code all diagnoses, symptoms, and procedures recorded in conjunction with hospital care in the U.S.
+International Classification of Diseases (ICD-10) = A system used by physicians and other health care providers to classify and code all diagnoses, symptoms, and procedures recorded in conjunction with hospital care in the U.S.

-Medicaid Coverage for the National DPP Demonstration Project = In 2016, CDC in partnership with NACDD, provided funding to state Medicaid agencies in Maryland and Oregon for a two-year demonstration project.
-The purpose of this project is to demonstrate how state Medicaid agencies can promote Medicaid delivery models for the National DPP lifestyle change program through managed care organizations and/or accountable care organizations.
+Medicaid Coverage for the National DPP Demonstration Project = In 2016, CDC in partnership with NACDD, provided funding to state Medicaid agencies in Maryland and Oregon for a demonstration project.
+The purpose of this project was to demonstrate how state Medicaid agencies can promote Medicaid delivery models for the National DPP lifestyle change program through managed care organizations and/or accountable care organizations.
 To learn more, visit the Medicaid Coverage for the National DPP Demonstration Project page of the Coverage Toolkit.

 Medicaid Managed Care Performance Improvement Projects (PIPs) = Federally mandated quality improvement projects developed and conducted by Medicaid managed care organizations (MCOs).
 PIPs can focus on either clinical or nonclinical areas and topics range from improving diabetes care and management, to reducing unnecessary hospital readmissions and emergency department visits, to addressing substance use disorders.

-Medicaid State Plan = A contract between a state and the Federal Government describing how that state administers its Medicaid program.
+Medicaid State Plan = A contract between a state and the federal government describing how that state administers its Medicaid program.

 Medical Loss Ratio (MLR) = The percentage of insurance premium dollars spent on health care claims and expenses.